Seiberg-Witten monopoles and flat PSL(2;R)-connections: Introduction

-where $a$ is a Hermitian connection on $\cL$ and $\Psi$ is a section of the twisted spinor bundle, see~\cite{HaydysWalpuski15_CompThm_GAFA} for further details.
+where $a$ is a Hermitian connection on $\cL$, see~\cite{HaydysWalpuski15_CompThm_GAFA} for more details.
+Let me just point out that while \eqref{Eq_SW2gen} looks just like the classical Seiberg--Witten equations, an essential difference lies in the structure of the quadratic map $\mu$, which in a local trivialization of $E$ can be written as follows

-Unlike in the case of the classical Seiberg--Witten equations, i.e. in the case $n=1$, the moduli space of solutions of these equations does not need to be compact in general.
+In particular, $\mu$ is no longer proper, which, in some sense, is a source of potential non-compactness of the moduli space of solutions.
 The failure of the compactness is discussed in detail in~\cite{HaydysWalpuski15_CompThm_GAFA}.
-In fact, I construct below fairly explicit examples of these moduli spaces, in particular some non-compact ones, see Examples~\ref{Ex_IHSnoPSL2Rrepr}--\ref{Ex_ConnectedSum} below.
+In fact, I construct below fairly explicit examples of such moduli spaces, in particular some non-compact ones, see the discussion at the end of Section~\ref{Sect_Involutions}.